Canadian Natural Resources Limited (CNQ) is ready for next Episode as it posted an annual sales of 23,982 M

 Technical Analysis of Canadian Natural Resources Limited (CNQ)

-At the time of writing, stock’s 50-day Moving Average is $59.62, while its 200-day Moving Average is $51.99.
-Nevertheless, the first resistance level for the watch stands at $48.59 in the near term.
-At $49.25, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $50.05.
-If the price goes on to break the first support level at $47.12, it is likely to go to the next support level at $46.32.
-Assuming the price breaks the second support level, the third support level stands at $45.66.
+At the time of writing, stock’s 50-day Moving Average is $58.10, while its 200-day Moving Average is $52.29.
+However, in the short run, Canadian Natural Resources Limited’s stock first resistance to watch stands at $50.66.
+Second resistance stands at $51.30.
+The third major resistance level sits at $52.34.
+If the price goes on to break the first support level at $48.98, it is likely to go to the next support level at $47.94.
+Assuming the price breaks the second support level, the third support level stands at $47.30.

 Canadian Natural Resources Limited (NYSE: CNQ) Key Stats